tastewar/BusStop/ReadMe.txt

 If a new alert comes up, it will be displayed as a priority text file for 30 seconds, then the priority file will be cancelled and the alert will remain as an ordinary message in sequence.

 Since alerts are unpredictable, and there can be any number active at a given time, we will allocate memory for them on the fly, and track them in two linked lists: active, and available.
 When a new alert comes in, we will first look for an available buffer, but if not found, we will allocate a new one.
 Buffers move to the available list when the alert expires.
+The sign, configured as below, can therefore support a total of 26 prediction strings + alerts.

 configure 1 file to display the time with the text "MBTA Time: " and a ref to a date string file, space, ref to a time string file + any formatting configure n text files, 1 for each route with 12 characters for route number, a colon, a space, any formatting, and a reference to a string file